lxknblwoierh/OctoZver/README.md

 <img src="https://github.com/Matejz90/OctoZver/blob/main/print_screen/start_screen.png?raw=true" width="600" height="400" />
 </p>
 Hello there.
 Because i didn't find any suitable app without glitches and bugs for controlling my printer with Octoprint and RPI 3B+ i wrote my own app.
+Other solution writen in NodeJS made me only problems with my fat fingers because of drag&drop and solutions writen in proper way was not good because of too much functions and too small icons which i can't click on my 4' LCD display without pen.

 App is writen in Python 3.8.3 with Kivy 2.0.0rc4 and packed with pyinstaller for one exe file.
 Because .exe must be decompressed from --onefile, app startup with slower PC-s can be up to 10-20s